An Interactive 5-Day Training Course

-This Oxford Management Centre training course will provide participants with a thorough understanding of the government relations function within the oil and gas sector.
-Participants will gain an understanding of the business value that a strategic approach to government relations can deliver at all stages of the oil and gas investment cycle: exploration and production, transportation, trading, processing, and distribution.
+This Effective Government Relations for the Oil & Gas Sector training course will provide participants with a thorough understanding of the government relations function within the oil and gas sector.
+Participants will gain an understanding of the business value that a strategic approach to government relations can deliver at all stages of the oil and gas investment cycle: exploration and production, transportation, trading, processing and distribution.

-The training course will provide insight into the role government relations plays in winning new business, building and reinforcing a strong reputation, supporting operations, managing change, and resolving disputes.
+This training course will provide insight into the role government relations plays in winning new business, building and reinforcing a strong reputation, supporting operations, managing change and resolving disputes.

 By the end of this training course, participants will learn:

 - In-depth knowledge of how to use a strategic approach to government relations to create value for your business

 - In-depth insight into how to analyse and mitigate political risks facing your business

 - The ability to develop and implement a fit for purpose government relations strategy to support your business needs

 - Knowledge of a wide range of tools and tactics to use to improve your ability to manage relations with government in a wide variety of situations